What is Hyperhidrosis or Excessive Sweating?

 What are the treatments for hyperhidrosis?

-classified in the forms of surgical, topical, oral, and electrical treatments.
-Both the oral and surgical treatments have many side effects.
+They are classified in the forms of surgical, topical, oral, and electrical treatments.
+Both oral and surgical treatments have many side effects.
+Surgery is not without major risk and not worth in my personal opinion.
 The most effective nonsurgical treatment offered for this condition is in the form of BOTOX, which can last from 3-9 months.
 BOTOX A is FDA is approved for severe primary auxiliary hyperhidrosis.

 How much Botox or Dysport do you need to treat Hyperhidrosis?